strictdoc-project/wg_workspace/20251201_WHAT_WHY_HOW_API/README.md

 The single `SPDX-Req-Text` field currently contains different types of information mixed together.
 We propose dividing it into several fields.
-These fields would capture four different aspects: WHAT (the requirement statement), WHY (the rationale or justification), HOW (design or implementation considerations), API (the interface description).
+These fields would capture four different aspects: WHAT (the requirement statement), WHY (the rationale or justification), HOW (implementation details), API (the interface description).

 This separation ensures that each aspect is expressed clearly, reduces mixing of concepts, and supports more consistent documentation across the codebase.
 It